Welcome to Indigenous Linguistic and Cultural Concepts of Heritability and Comprehension of Genomics Research in Nigeria (Indigene Study)

 Ayodele S. Jegede MHSc, PhD is a Professor of Medical Sociology, Anthropology and Bioethics, Department of Sociology, Faculty of the Social Sciences; Chairperson, Social Science and Humanities Research Ethics Committee, University of Ibadan, Ibadan, Nigeria; Faculty Member, West African Bioethics Training Program.
 A recipient of many scholarships and fellowships, Prof. Jegede has conducted and published several qualitative studies in reputable international journals.

-The study is coordinated by Rasheed O. Taiwo, Research Associate at the Center for Bioethics and Research (CBR), Nigeria and Ph D student at the University of Ibadan, Nigeria.
+The study is coordinated by Rasheed O. Taiwo, Research Associate at the Center for Bioethics and Research (CBR), Nigeria and graduate student at the University of Ibadan, Nigeria.
 With extensive trainings in research methodologies and bioethics, he has practical experience in manpower training, educational measurement, programme evaluation, research design, bioethics and genomics research.

 Temilola Yusuf, Pharmacist with interest in Pharmacogenomics and ethical conduct of qualitative, epidemiological and clinical research.
 She has been involved in a number of genomics research as a Research Associate at the Center for Bioethics and Research (CBR), Nigeria.

 Faith Fagbohunlu, a Research Nurse at the Center for Bioethics and Research (CBR), is passionate with clinical studies.
 She has several years of hands-on work experience in ethical research, qualitative methods, epidemiological and genomcs studies.